cfe84/plaf/README.md

 It also handles references like this `([ref](some link))` and will make them appear as superscript<sup><a href="#">ref</a></sup>

+It processes wikilinks, such as `[[an article file name]]` or `[[an article file name|label for the link]]`.
+This will resolve to any markdown file in the current structure with a similar file name.
+It is case insensitive, and ignores spaces, dashed and underscores.

 If you don't want plaf to mess with your markdown, use the `--no-markdown-extensions` (or `-M` for short) command.

 **Build a client-side search index (experimental)**